-- Ensure any operational objectives and assignments identified in the REOC action plan related to water, wastewater or solid waste are carried out effectively. - Implement appropriate Standard and Emergency Operating Procedures (SOP's). - Survey all Environmental Services facilities and other infrastructure systems, such as transfer stations, sewer and water systems, assess the damage to such facilities, and coordinate the repair of damages.
+- Ensure any operational objectives and assignments identified in the REOC action plan related to water, wastewater or waste are carried out effectively. - Implement appropriate Standard and Emergency Operating Procedures (SOP's and EOP's). - Survey all Environmental Services facilities and other infrastructure systems, such as transfer stations, community environmental centres, material recovery facilities, waste management facilities (including the Durham York energy centre), water and wastewater systems, forestry and energy assets to assess the damage to such facilities, and coordinate the repair of damages.